mkuthan/mkuthan.github.io/_posts/2015-03-01-spark-unit-testing.md

 ## Spark test

-Now it is time to implement our first test for WordCount transformation.
+Now it's time to implement our first test for WordCount transformation.
 The code of the test is very straightforward and easy to read.
 Single point of truth, the best documentation of your system, always up-to-date.